polkadot-fellows/RFCs/text/0031-corejam.md

 The first consensus computation to be done is the Work Package having its Authorization checked in-core, hosted by the Relay-chain Validator Group.
 If it is determined to be authorized, then the same environment hosts the Refinement of the Work Package into a series of Work Results.
 This concludes the bulk of the computation that the Work Package represents.
 We would assume that the Relay-chain's height at this point is shortly after the authoring time, `T+r` where `r` could be as low as zero.

 The second consensus computation happens on-chain at the behest of the Relay-chain Block Author of the time `T+r+i`, where `i` is generally zero or one, the time taken for the Work Results to be transported from within the Core to get to the gateway of being on-chain.
 The computation done essentially just ensures that the Work Package is still in scope and that the prerequisite it relies upon (if any) has been submitted ahead of it.
-This is called the on-chain *Registration* (in the fixed-function parachains model, this is known as "attestation") and initiates the *Availability Protocol* for this Work Package once Relay-chain Validators synchronize to the block.
+This is called the on-chain *Reporting* (in the fixed-function parachains model, this is known as "attestation") and initiates the *Availability Protocol* for this Work Package once Relay-chain Validators synchronize to the block.
 This protocol guarantees that the Work Package will be made available for as long as we allow disputes over its validity to be made.

 At some point later `T+r+i+a` (where `a` is the time to distribute the fragments of the Work Package and report their archival to the next Relay-chain Block Author) the Availability Protocol has concluded and the Relay-chain Block Author of the time brings this information on-chain in the form of a bitfield in which an entry flips from zero to one.
 At this point we can say that the Work Report's Package is *Available*.